-2. Fiscal Year
+2. Fiscal year

 The Company's fiscal year ends on December 31.
 Interim periods are established for accounting purposes on a thirteen-week basis.
-In the first quarter of 2008, as a direct result of closing a significant business disposal transaction on March 30, 2008, the Company decided to extend its first quarter reporting date by one day to March 30.
-This change had no material impact on the first quarter 2008 statement of income.
-The Company's second quarter ended on June 28 and its third and fourth quarter will end on September 27 and on December 31, respectively.
+For the first quarter of 2008, as a direct result of closing a significant business disposal transaction on March 30, 2008, the Company decided to extend its first quarter reporting date by one day to March 30.
+This change assisted in period-end administration and system transfers associated with the transaction and had no material impact of first quarter 2008 statement of income.
+The transaction principally resulted in the balance sheet reclassification of the disposed assets from "Assets held for sale" to "Equity investments".
+Its second quarter will end on June 28, its third quarter will end on September 27 and its fourth quarter will end on December 31.